Backendless/ui-builder-library/components/bl-reCaptcha-component/README.md

 ## Before Usage
 Before usage, you need:

-1. Create google account if you don't have.
+1. Create a Google account if you don't have one.
 2. Register your site in [Google Recaptcha](https://www.google.com/recaptcha/admin/create).
 Choose reCaptcha v2 "I'm not a robot" (invisible captcha mode will not work in this case) or Invisible reCaptcha badge.
 3. Get your site-key and secret-key